pertinaz/pertinaz/README.md

 #### 📫 I’m looking to collaborate on
-<br>Open Source Backend Projects: Interested in contributing to projects that involve API development, database management, or enhancing server-side performance.<br>Cybersecurity Initiatives: Keen to collaborate on projects that focus on improving application security, penetration testing, or security audits.
+Open Source Backend Projects: Interested in contributing to projects that involve API development, database management, or enhancing server-side performance.<br>Cybersecurity Initiatives: Keen to collaborate on projects that focus on improving application security, penetration testing, or security audits.
 <br>
 #### 🔭 I’m currently learning
-<br>Ethical Hacking & Penetration Testing: Expanding my knowledge in cybersecurity to better understand potential threats and how to protect against them.
+Ethical Hacking & Penetration Testing: Expanding my knowledge in cybersecurity to better understand potential threats and how to protect against them.
 <br>Advanced Node.js & NestJS: Deepening my understanding of these technologies to build more robust and scalable backend systems.
 <br>Cloud Architecture: Exploring cloud platforms and services, focusing on AWS and containerization technologies like Docker.
 <br>
 #### 💬 Ask me about
-<br>Backend Development: From designing APIs to optimizing databases, I'm passionate about all things backend.
+Backend Development: From designing APIs to optimizing databases, I'm passionate about all things backend.
 <br>Cybersecurity Practices: I can share insights on securing applications, implementing authentication systems, and staying updated with security trends.
 <br>Server-Side Optimization: Whether it’s performance tuning or designing scalable architectures, I’m always up for a discussion.
 <br>